Top Ryde City: 21st Century

+The ageing Top Ryde Shopping Centre had 20,449m² of retail space, a three-level office building and parking for more than 1,000 cars on a site area of 3.2 hectares.
 Towards the end of the centre's life, it was almost a dead mall featuring Woolworths, Franklins, along with three mini-majors such as BowlAustralia's WondABowl ten-pin bowling centre, Double Bay Clothing Warehouse, Go-Lo Discounts and 84 specialty stores which were predominantly banks and service stores.
 The centre was situated over 2 floors.
 The lower level had direct access to the bottom carpark level and featured Woolworths and a small food court.
 It was connected to the upper level via a travelator.
 The upper level contained Franklins and access to Blaxland Road and Devlin Street, as well as access to bus services.

-In July 2007, the centre was demolished, and shortly thereafter, construction began on redeveloping the site.
-The new centre was renamed to Top Ryde City after it was a chosen name from City of Ryde Council.
+A development application was lodged in 2006 by Bevillesta Property Limited to demolish the shopping centre and build a mixed-use development on the site.

+In July 2007, the centre was demolished and construction began on $1.2 billion redevelopment of the site.
+Lend Lease design and Krikis Tayler were the architects for the new shopping centre.
+Plans for the new centre was to contain a "self-contained village" with shops, community facilities, offices and apartments on a 33,000m² site.
+The centrepiece of the new centre would be a 200 metre central street known as La Strada which would lead into a 2000m² plaza.
+An outdoor dining, library, gym, retail and business facilities would be grouped around that plaza.

+Bovis Lend Lease was responsible for the project management, design and construction of the new shopping centre after being awarded the $470 million contract in September 2007.
+Demolition works on the old centre were completed in February 2008 with construction works on the new centre commenced in April 2008.
+The first concrete slab was poured in July 2008.